seanpmaxwell/Typescript-Best-Practices/README.md

 ## Data Types
-- Primitives, Functions, Objects, and Class
+- Primitives, Functions, Objects, and Classes
-- Functions are technicaly objects too and classes are technically functions but we'll consider them something different cause of how we use them.
+- Functions are technicaly objects but are also callable and Classes are syntax sugar for using functions with `new`.
+For all practical purposes we'll consider these our four datatypes cause of how we use them.

 ### Primitives
 - null, undefined, boolean, number, string.
 Boolean, Number, String are object counter parts